ImageMagick v6 Examples --

 Thus the "-mosaic" option can be regarded as a short cut for the "-layers" method of the same name.

 Note that both "-mosaic" and "-flatten" still creates a canvas that started from the 'origin' or 0,0 pixel.
-This is part of the definition of an images 'virtual canvas' or 'page' and because of this you can be sure that the final image for both operators will have a 0 virtual offset, and the whole canvas will be fully defined in terms of actual pixel data.
+This is part of the definition of an images 'virtual canvas' or 'page' and because of this you can be sure that the final image for both operators will have a no virtual offset, and the whole canvas will be fully defined in terms of actual pixel data.

 Also note that "-mosaic" will only expand the canvas in the positive directions (the bottom or right edges), as the top and left edge are fixed to the virtual origin.
 That of course means "-mosaic" will still clip images with negative offsets...